 Obtaining and Using a Police Report

-If you have been involved in a motor vehicle accident or another incident to which a law enforcement officer responded, a police report was probably generated.
+You may have been involved in a motor vehicle accident or another incident.
+If a law enforcement officer responded, a police report was probably created.
 You are entitled to receive a copy of the police report.
-It is a good idea to contact the responding law enforcement agency as soon as possible after the incident.
+It is a good idea to contact the responding law enforcement agency as soon as possible after the auto accident.

-This article discusses how and why you should obtain your police report.
+- How and why you should get your police report

-While a police report itself probably will not be admissible in civil court proceedings, it can go a long way toward gaining negotiation leverage in any personal injury dispute.
+A police report can go a long way toward gaining negotiation leverage in any personal injury dispute.
 For example, during informal settlement discussions with an insurance carrier or opposing counsel, you or your attorney can use the facts and conclusions found in a police report to gain an advantage on such issues as:

-- Circumstances of the incident, including the time of day, date, specific location, and weather conditions at the time.
+- The circumstances of the scene of the accident, including the time of day, date, specific location, and weather conditions at the time

 Identifying Information of Witnesses